Tom-Ainsworth/CI-PP4-toms-drum-lessons/README.md

 ![Create a Review](readme-content/images/review-create.png)

 A blank form page shows for users to create a new review.
 Both fields are required and will notify the user should either be blank.
-All reviews are pending admin approval so will be checked for empty or inappropriate language.
+All reviews are pending admin approval.

 ### Update a review